nsg-ethz/mini_internet_project/README.md

 We are grateful to everyone who contributed to improve the platform.

 We are especially thankful to the following ETH students who helped us developping the platform during their studies:
-- Martin Vahlensieck (BGP policy analyzer)
+- Martin Vahlensieck, 2021 (BGP policy analyzer)
-- Denis Mikhaylov (Implemenation of RPKI)
+- Denis Mikhaylov, 2020 (Implemenation of RPKI)

 ### Disclaimer